 - Jio claims that it has created a 5G network solution for India.

-- Jio will use all Made-in-India tools to develop higher speed of mobile network in the country.
+- Jio will use all Made-in-India tools for 5G networks in India, said the company.

-- Jio says that it will be ready to test the 5G Jio services as soon as spectrum for it is released by the government.
+- Jio says that it will be ready to test the 5G Jio services in India by next year.

 Jio on Wednesday said that it has created a 5G solution for India that will use all Made-In-India tools and technologies and that the company will go ahead with its 5G services as soon as spectrum for it is available from the government.